bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions are good for stateless authentication.
+JSON web tokens are good for stateful authentication.

-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs allows us to hash passwords to ensure we are protecting them as securely as possible.

 3. How are unit tests different from integration and end-to-end testing?
+Unit tests are smaller, more isolated test compared to integration (testing connected functionality and interactions) and end-to-end testing (testing entire workflows and application).
+Unit tests are useful for testing functions in isolation.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+It makes us write our tests before we write our code.
+It makes us begin with the end in mind, allowing for opportunities to identify edge cases and write better code.